The

 failing to get the two factions, one led by professor Sumuleanu

-to split off.
-He thought that the youth, which was beginning to
+off.
+He thought that the youth, which was beginning to form a

-form a faction of its own, should become a totally new
+faction of its own, should become a totally new organization that

-organization that would be better led and more unified.
-Codreanu
+would be better led and more unified.
+Codreanu and his best

 intentions to create a movement on their own.
 The students met at